-Sotk Pass is an international high mountain pass at an elevation of 2.374m (7,788ft) above the sea level, on the Azerbaijan and Armenia border.
+Sotk Pass is an international high mountain pass at an elevation of 2.374m (7,788ft) above the sea level, located on the Azerbaijan and Armenia border.

 The road to the pass, also known as Zod, Zodskiy or Sotk, was asphalted in 2017.
 It is pretty steep with countless hairpin turns.
 Do not travel this road in severe weather conditions.
 The pass links the villages of Sotk (in the Gegharkunik Province of Armenia) on the M11 road and Qamışlı (in the Kalbajar Rayon of Azerbaijan).